rileyle/UCGretina/README.md

 (produces the binary UCGretina_LH, can be compiled with AD=1 as well to produce the binary UCGretina_LH_AD)

+To activate neutron-related processes in the physics list (required for the `neutron` source type:

+    $ make NEUTRONS=1

+(does not affect the executable name, can be used with any of the above flags)

 Executables are automatically installed in

     $G4WORKDIR/bin/$G4SYSTEM